zopsicle/snowflake/snowflake-manual/how-snowflake-works.rst

 The output cache is simply a content-addressed store of outputs.
 Each output ever produced by an action is stored in the output cache, identified by the hash of the output.

+The output cache also stores build logs of successful actions.
+Build logs are often identical across builds (and even actions), so storing them content-addressed is efficient.